This is the Character Sheet for Tales of the Jedi.

 A Cathar who trains under Master Vodo Sisok-Baas, along with her mate Crado and Exar Kun.
 Both of them turn to the dark side and become her enemies during the Great Sith War, leaving her angry and bitter.

-Hot-Blooded: Surprisingly enough, she's a hot-blooded Jedi.
+- Hot-Blooded: Surprisingly enough, she's a hot-blooded Jedi.
 This later puts her in danger of falling to the dark side.

-Revenge: After the war's end, she fixates on bringing Ulic Qel-Droma to punishment, even though he wasn't directly responsible.
+- Revenge: After the war's end, she fixates on bringing Ulic Qel-Droma to punishment, even though he wasn't directly responsible.
 Even more ironic is the fact that her motivation (as well as her excuses) are pretty much identical to Ulic's own quest for revenge against Satal Keto.

-She Who Fights Monsters: Her quest to bring "justice" to Ulic for serving the Sith and (indirectly) killing her mate Crado brings her towards the dark side.
+- He Who Fights Monsters: Her quest to bring "justice" to Ulic for serving the Sith and (indirectly) killing her mate Crado brings her towards the dark side.